pwnjack/journal/_posts/2017-05-08-virustotal-file-doubt.md

 You can submit your files and it will analyze them for free.
 It can detect if a virus is present in 99% of the cases.

-It&#8217;s free, simple-to-use, awesome.
+It's free, simple-to-use, awesome.
 Whenever you are in doubt, just do yourself a favor: avoid that risk.
-Scan that file with Virus Total, it&#8217;s a real life-saver!
+Scan that file with Virus Total, it's a real life-saver!